4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 The *column* parameter defines the column of the cell range's position.
-Pass the column index in this parameter.
+Pase el índice de columna en este parámetro.

 The *row* parameter defines the row of the cell range's position.
 Pase el índice de la línea en este parámetro.